XuanRChen/sar-ship-detection/README.md

 <br>
 <p>
-YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents <a href="https://ultralytics.com">Ultralytics</a>
- open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
+Our object use the public and private datasets of most of the SAR ship detection on the network to integrate and train a baseline model of yolov5, and on this basis, the SAR image and yolov5 were adjusted for generalization testing.
 </p>

 <div align="center">